origin-1/gulp-eslint-new/README.md

 ## Installation

-Make sure that you are using a version of Node.js supported by your version of ESLint.
+Make sure to use a Node.js version supported by the ESLint version you plan to run.
-See prerequisites for [ESLint 8](https://eslint.org/docs/v8.x/use/getting-started#prerequisites), [ESLint 9](https://eslint.org/docs/v9.x/use/getting-started#prerequisites), or [ESLint 10](https://eslint.org/docs/v10.x/use/getting-started#prerequisites).
+See the prerequisites for [ESLint 8](https://eslint.org/docs/v8.x/use/getting-started#prerequisites), [ESLint 9](https://eslint.org/docs/v9.x/use/getting-started#prerequisites), or [ESLint 10](https://eslint.org/docs/v10.x/use/getting-started#prerequisites).
 For TypeScript support, you need TypeScript 4.8 or later.

 To install gulp-eslint-new, [use](https://docs.npmjs.com/cli/install) [npm](https://docs.npmjs.com/about-npm):